d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Indexing and Slicing

-Just as in any other Python array, elements in an `ndarray` can be accessed by index.
+Just as in any other Python array, elements in a tensor can be accessed by index.
 As in any Python array, the first element has index 0 and ranges are specified to include the first but *before* the last element.
 As in standard Python lists, we can access elements